shelleywong/CSCI211-Course-Materials/Labs/lab02.md

 Change to the lab02_even directory.
 You should see all of the bash scripts listed there (along with the other files that were already in the directory).
 Exercise 2 includes directions for writing a program called even.cpp.<br>

 After you have successfully compiled even.cpp, you will have an executable called `even` and can use `run_tests` to check to see if your program passes all of the provided tests.
-(For other programs, substitute the appropriate executable in place of `even`).
+(For other programs, substitute the appropriate executable in place of `even`):
 ```
 $ ./run_tests even
 Executing tests for <./even>